Dengue deaths cross 1,600

 Of the eight deaths, four were reported in the capital.

-At least 920 dengue patients were hospitalised in the 24-hour period, according to data from the Directorate General of Health Services (DGHS).
+At least 920 dengue patients were hospitalised in the 24-hour period, according to data from Directorate General of Health Services.

 Comments